 When used properly, air bags save lives while presenting minimal risk.
 Almost all persons who have died from air bag-related injuries were either unrestrained or improperly restrained.

 However, air bags do pose risks to children ages 12 and younger.
 For this reason, the AAP recommends that these children ride properly restrained in the back seat at all times.
 They also recommend the following:

 Never place an infant under age 1 or under 20 pounds in the front seat of a car with an air bag.
-Infants should always ride in a safety seat, facing rear, and in the back sear of the car.
+Infants should always ride in a safety seat, facing rear, and in the back seat of the car.

-Properly restrain all children in the appropriate car safety seats, booster seats, or shoulder/lap belts, based their size (height and weight).
+Properly restrain all children in the appropriate car safety seats, booster seats, or shoulder/lap belts, based on their size (height and weight).